Command Line Tips to Improve WordPress Performance

 Luckily a lot can also be done from the command-line (e.g. over an SSH connection).
 Working in an SSH session has many benefits: it is fast to execute, the results stay visible in the terminal screen for easy review of what happened, and the commands can be copy-pasted and scripted to save time for those who work with many sites.

 Measure.
-Make a change.
+Make a Change.
 Validate.

 Before doing any performance optimizations, it is important to measure the baseline.
 After doing changes to the site one must measure again and validate that the changes were indeed an improvement.
 Blindly following some guides and making changes to your site just because somebody said so might put the site worse off, since there are actually changes that on some sites speed them up, but on other sites slows them down.
 Knowing how to measure the baseline and remembering to validate the improvements is absolutely principal to actually gaining results.